rust-lang/book/src/ch01-02-hello-world.md

 $ cd hello_world
 ```

-> Note: If you’re on Windows and not using PowerShell, the `~` may not work.
+> Note: If you’re on Windows and not using PowerShell, the `~` that represents
+> your home directory may not work.
 > Consult the documentation for your shell for more details.

 ## Writing and Running a Rust Program

 Next, make a new source file and call it *main.rs*.
 Rust files always end
 in a *.rs* extension.
 If you’re using more than one word in your filename, use
-an underscore to separate them; for example, you'd use *hello_world.rs* rather
+an underscore to separate them.
+For example, you'd use *hello_world.rs* rather
 than *helloworld.rs*.

 Now open the *main.rs* file you just created, and type the following code: